 How can I cope with the student lifestyle?

-Try to build up strategies to manage stress before it gets too much, so it is easier to respond to additional pressure, such as during exam time.
+Try to build up strategies to manage stress before it gets too much, so it’s easier to respond to additional pressure, for example, around exam times.

 - Take time out to relax.
-Getting away from your desk, even for short periods of time, can help keep you calm
+Getting away from your desk, even for short periods of time, can help keep you calm.